Conn Legacy Society

 Regional Conn Legacy Society Events

 New this year, the Conn Legacy Society will also host two informal regional events.
-The first, held on Thursday, October 26, featured local historian Tom Owen, who served as the guide on a motor coach tour of the Belknap Campus, narrated by local historian Tom Owen, which was followed by a cheese and wine reception at the University Club.
-Photos from the event may be viewed here.
-Information about a spring event will be posted early in 2018.
+The first, held on Thursday, October 26, 2017, featured local historian Tom Owen, who narrated a motor coach tour of the Belknap Campus, narrated by local historian Tom Owen, which was followed by a cheese and wine reception at the University Club.
+Photos may be viewed here.

 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
 Figures cited in any examples are for illustrative purposes only.
 References to tax rates include federal taxes only and are subject to change.
 State law may further impact your individual results.
 Annuities are subject to regulation by the State of California.
 Payments under such agreements, however, are not protected or otherwise guaranteed by any government agency or the California Life and Health Insurance Guarantee Association.
 A charitable gift annuity is not regulated by the Oklahoma Insurance Department and is not protected by a guaranty association affiliated with the Oklahoma Insurance Department.
 Charitable gift annuities are not regulated by and are not under the jurisdiction of the South Dakota Division of Insurance.